Auction-Site/SnapBid/README.md

 - Real-time bidding functionality
 - User dashboard for tracking auctions and bids
 - Search and filter auction items
-- Email notifications for bid updates and auction endings

 ## Prerequisites